1964 Iso Grifo A3/L Spider Prototype by Bertone

 THE ONE AND ONLY

 Only a single original Iso Grifo convertible was built: This car, actually a companion to the original A3/L prototype coupe, with which it shared such distinctive features as the side exhaust rakishly snaking through the passenger side of the cowl and under the rocker panel trim with its nearly matte finish, a nose with a crisp “dual-nostril” fascia, and angled vents in the rear fenders.
-Indeed, as a one-off body, most every line was at least subtly different from the subsequent Grifo production coupes.
+Indeed, as a one-off body, almost every line was at least subtly different from the subsequent Grifo production coupes.
 Completed by Bertone as something of a surprise for Iso management, it was exhibited by the coachbuilder at European auto shows in-period, most prominently at the Geneva Motor Show in 1964, and was amusingly photographed with its designer, a very young Giorgetto Giugiaro, serving as the “model” behind the wheel.

 Following its show career, the one-off Spider was exported to the US, likely in 1967 as it has long been titled by that year.
 Its original owner is believed to have been David Ellis of New York City.
 Mr. Ellis would offer the car several times through advertisements in Road & Track, whose classifieds section was then “the” source for interesting automobiles; his ads, beginning in July 1969, described the car as having a “powerful yet docile 425-hp Corvette engine specially tuned by Bizzarrini” (perhaps a bit of creative license) and in June 1971 as being finished in “sage green with black leather interior.”
 An article in the Spring 2006 issue of Griffon, detailing the known history of the Spider, recounts that it was seen being street-parked in New York City!